 -

-Flip on a consistent schedule early on to keep the surface feel even (two-sided builds reward routine).
+Flip on a consistent schedule early on.
+Two-sided builds reward routine.

 -